What is link building in seo?

 Linking back to a site that links to you is actually a very common thing on the web.
 All these links build your own sites trust and authority in Google, which you can unlock with fresh topical content via a blog for instance – which I think is more useful these days than ranking for a major key term.

-I never link to a site JUST BECAUSE THEY LINK TO ME, because the chances are, they are linking to any site out there regardless or not if it is in, or has the potential to be one day, a bad neighbourhood, and Google reserves the right to penalise you badly if you link to one of these, or are linked from one of them.
+I don’t use low quality reciprocal linking between untrusted sites as an actual ranking improvement strategy, wether it works or not.
+I never link to a site JUST BECAUSE THEY LINK TO ME, because the chances are, they are linking to ANY site out there regardless or not if it is in, or has the potential to be one day, a bad neighbourhood, and Google reserves the right to penalise you badly if you link to one of these, or are linked from one of them.

 - avoid low quality reciprocal links where possible, and avoid get-links-quick schemes